aslakhol/it2810-webutvikling-h18-prosjekt-2-gruppe--06/README.md

 FontAwesome was used for icons.
 FontAwesome is an external framework which was not allowed in the project description.
 However FontAwesome was specifically allowed on Piazza.

 ## AJAX
 All of our SVGs and the text is loaded dynamically, using AJAX.
-In our applica

 ### Text
 The text is separated in three different json files, one for each category.
 This means that when you choose a category the whole file is loaded in to memory and only one of the texts are chosen.
 We chose to do it this way for simplicity, and since it gives minimal extra overhead.